MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccount-savechanges.md

 ---
 # <a name="iolkaccountsavechanges"></a>IOlkAccount::SaveChanges

-Confirma as alterações no objeto Account gravando no repositório do registro.
+Confirma as alterações no objeto de conta escrevendo no armazenamento do Registro.

 ## <a name="quick-info"></a>Informações rápidas